 Setting up your training programmes

 Accurate, up-to-date details of training programmes offered by new and returning training providers must be provided before the start of each application cycle.
-This is done through our web-link system.
+This can be done in the DfE's 'Publish teacher training programmes' tool.